 In Dubai I have tasted falooda made like a fruit salad or with horrid boiled vermicelli.
 Our falooda milkshake is sweetened with rose syrup, enriched with full cream ice cream and has basil seeds and china grass for texture.
 It is a refreshing and cooling drink after a long and tiring day.

-- 5 ml china grass powder (agar agar) (approximately 1 teaspoon)
+- 5 ml agar agar powder also known as china grass (approximately 1 teaspoon)

 - 200 ml hot water

-- Put the basil seeds in a small bowl or cup and cover with water.
+Put the basil seeds in a small bowl or cup and cover with cold water.
 Allow to soak for at least 30 minutes.

 In a small pot add the china grass powder and pour over the hot water.
 Stir vigorously until dissolved and bring to the boil before adding 1 teaspoon of rose water.
 Let it cool, then cover and refrigerate until set.

 Boil the milk and allow to cool, then decant into a jug and refrigerate.

 Just before serving add the rose syrup to the milk and mix thoroughly to combine.